Patna: Topography

 During the British Raj, Patna was part of the Bengal Presidency.
 After Nalanda district was carved out of Patna district in 1976, Patna was purged of all hilly regions.
 It is an alluvial, flat expanse of land.
-The land in the district is too fertile and is almost entirely cultivated with no forest cover.
-Alluvial soil found here is ideal for cultivation of rice, sugarcane and other foodgrains.
+The land in the district is fertile and is almost entirely cultivated, with no forest cover.
+Alluvial soil is ideal for cultivating rice, sugarcane, and other food grains.
 The area under cultivation is studded with mango orchards and bamboo groves.
 In the fields along the banks of river Ganges, weeds such as ammannia, citriculari, hygrophile and sesbania grow.
-But palmyra, date palm and mango orchards are found near habitations.
+But palmyra, date palm, and mango orchards are found near habitations.
 Dry stretches of shrubbery are sometimes seen in the villages far from the rivers.
-Trees commonly found are bel, siris, jack fruit and the red cotton tree.
+Trees commonly found are bel, siris, jack fruit, and the red cotton tree.
 Patna is unique in having four large rivers in its vicinity.
 It is the largest riverine city in the world.
 The topography of Patna city is saucer shaped as per Patna City Development Plan prepared in 2006.
-The bridge over the river Ganges named Mahatma Gandhi Setu is 5575m long and is the longest river bridge in the India.
+The bridge over the river Ganges, named Mahatma Gandhi Setu, is 5575m long.
+It is the longest river bridge in India.

 Patna comes under India's seismic zone-IV, indicating its vulnerability to major earthquakes, but earthquakes have not been common in recent history.
 Patna also falls in the risk zone for floods and cyclones.

 Climate

-Patna has a humid subtropical climate under the Köppen climate classification: (Cwa) with extremely hot summers from late March to June, the monsoon season from late June to late September and chilly winter nights and foggy or sunny days from November to February.
+Patna has a humid subtropical climate under the Köppen climate classification: (Cwa) with sweltering summers from late March to June, the monsoon season from late June to late September and chilly winter nights and foggy or sunny days from November to February.
 Highest temperature ever recorded was 46.6 °C in the year 1966, the lowest ever was 1.1 °C on 9 January 2013, and highest rainfall was 204.5 mm in the year 1997.

 The table below details historical monthly averages for climate variables.